pmaidens/CMPUT404-project/API.md

           authors - and array of Author ID's, all of which are friends with the author in question, and were present on the requested list

-###Endpoint: /api/friend/{AUTHOR_ID}/posts/###
-    Available Methods: GET
-    Gets all posts made by {AUTHOR_ID}
-      GET Response properties:
-          title - the title of the post
-          source - the last place this post was origin - the original url of the post description - the description of the post contentType - content type of the post content - the text of the post categories - a list of categories that the post belongs to count - number of posts
-          comments - the list of comments of a post published - the date the post was created id - the guid of the post visibility - the visibility level of this post

 ###Endpoint: /api/friend/{AUTHOR_ID1}/{AUTHOR_ID2}/###
     Available Methods: GET